Primary Sources & Data

 1948

 The First Crack.
 Truman integrates the military.
 Southern Democrats walk out of the convention.
 Strom Thurmond runs as a Dixiecrat on a segregation platform and wins four Deep South states.
+The coalition begins to fracture.

 1954–1955